ruchanimbalkar/countries-app-fall-2025/version-5/render-and-neon-deployment-guide.md

 We will use Neon to deploy our database remotely to the web.

 - Go to [neon.tech]([neon.tech](https://neon.tech)) to create your new account using your Github credentials.

-> 🎯
-> Step 3 complete: Now you should have a Neon account!

 ## Step 4: Create a Database on Neon